TOAST-DOCS/TOAST-Cloud/en/public-api/framework-api.md

 > DELETE "/v1/authentications/user-access-keys/{user-access-key-id}/tokens"

-API to expire multiple tokens issued with a User Access Key ID.<br>
+API to expire multiple OPAQUE tokens issued with a User Access Key ID.<br>
+Even if you make a request using the User Access Key ID that issued the JWT tokens, the JWT tokens do not expire.<br>
 If both the token ID and token list are empty in the request, all tokens issued to that User Access Key ID will expire.<br>
-If you have both a token ID and a list of tokens, only tokens that match both are deleted,<br>
-Tokens do not expire when invoked by a user other than the owner of the User Access Key ID in the request.
+If you have both a token ID and a list of tokens, only tokens that match both are deleted.
+Tokens do not expire when a request is made by a user other than the owner of the User Access Key ID in the request.

 ##### Required Permissions
 Only tokens issued with your own User Access Key ID can expire